My finances, my projects, my life

 Is housing still a good investment?

-Compiled by myLIFE team myHOME April 1, 2021 3868
+Compiled by myLIFE team myHOME April 1, 2021 4301

 Paradoxically, the European housing market appeared to benefit in 2020 and 2021 from the repeated periods of constraints on personal movement and the economic volatility stemming from the tightening and loosening of lockdown restrictions, both in terms of transaction numbers and price levels.
-The market was seemingly less affected than during previous economic downturns.
-Many residential property investors remember ruefully the fallout from the 2007-09 global financial crisis, when Spain and Ireland’s property markets went into free fall, admittedly from extremely overheated levels.
-Only in Germany, Luxembourg and Sweden did markets prove relatively resilient.

 First slowdown in decades

-However, since then the grand duchy’s residential property market has experienced its most significant slowdown in decades.
+However, subsequently the grand duchy’s residential property market experienced its most significant slowdown in decades.
 According to online real estate listings platform Immotop, the average price of homes and apartments in the grand duchy peaked at €9,208 per square metre in July 2022; by May 2023 it had declined to €8,626, and to €8,464 a year later.
-Analysts attribute the stalling market to the impact of rising borrowing costs at a time when inflation is eating into earnings.
+The market bottomed out at €8,173 per square metre in March 2025 and saw a weak recovery to €8,309 the following September.
+Analysts attributed the stalling of the market to the impact of higher borrowing costs at a time when inflation was eating into purchasing power, despite an ongoing shortage of properties for sale.

-Of course, Luxembourg is atypical of European residential property markets – a small, extremely prosperous country whose economy is mostly based on services, closely interlinked with neighbouring regions and where almost half of the national workforce commutes in daily from other countries.
+Of course, Luxembourg is atypical of European residential property markets – a small, extremely prosperous country whose economy is mostly based on services, closely interlinked with neighbouring regions, and where almost half of the national workforce commutes in daily from other countries.
 These factors endow the housing market with intrinsic buoyancy – which has extended to a lesser degree to neighbouring areas of Belgium, France and Germany.

 Impact of inflation

-The IMF says downward trends were already visible in some European housing markets, including the Czech Republic and Denmark; in Sweden residential property prices declined by more than 6% in 2022.
-Although interest rates appear to have passed their peak, housing markets could continue to struggle even if there is no broader financial distress within economies.
-Even if markets see longer-term inflation risks receding, mortgage lenders have become significantly more conservative.
-This is also likely to have a broader economic impact by lowering households’ assessment of their own wealth and financial outlook, lowering personal expenditure and acting as a brake on economic activity overall.
+The IMF said downward trends were already visible in some European housing markets, including the Czech Republic and Denmark; in Sweden residential property prices declined by more than 6% in 2022.
+Although interest rates are now declining from their peak, housing markets in some countries could continue to struggle even if there is no broader financial distress within their economies.

 Vicious circle?

-But in other countries growth has been much more modest – 31% in Germany (where prices were lower than in 1996 until 2016), 27% in Portugal (where recent growth is attributed to its now-abolished Golden Visa scheme to attract wealthy residents with tax breaks) and just 9% in Italy.
+But in other countries growth was much more modest – 31% in Germany (where until 2016 prices were lower than in 1996), 27% in Portugal (where recent growth is attributed in part to its now-abolished Golden Visa scheme to attract wealthy residents with tax breaks) and just 9% in Italy.

 Steady rental prices